Complete SEO Guide · 2025 Edition

 - Exclude your

-Page Speed & Core Web Vitals Considerations
+Page Speed & Core Web Vitals for Affiliate Pages

-- INP (Interaction to Next Paint): Third-party affiliate scripts that block the main thread delay interactivity — load them with
+- INP (Interaction to Next Paint): Third-party affiliate tracking scripts that block the main thread delay interactivity — load them with

-asyncordeferattributes
+asyncordeferattributes wherever possible

-5. How to Create Affiliate Links: Step-by-Step Process
+5. How to Create Affiliate Links — Step-by-Step Process

 -

-Join an Affiliate Program or Network
+Join an Affiliate Programme or Network

 -